HJSang/DailyTrack/search_algorithm.md

 Exponential search involves two steps:
 * Find range where element is present
 * Do Binary Search in above found range.

 How to find the range where element may be present?

 The idea is to start with subarray size 1, compare its last element with x, then try size 2, then 4 and so on until last element of a subarray is not greater.
 Once we find an index i (after repeated doubling of i), we know that the element must be present between i/2 and i (Why i/2? because we could not find a greater value in previous iteration)

+## Sublist Search
+Search a linked list in another list:  Given two linked lists, to check if the first linked list is in the second linked list.

+*Algorithm* :
+* Take the first node of the second linked list.
+* Start to macth the first node.
+* If the whole list is macthed return true.
+* Else if break and take first list to the first node again.
+* And Take second list to its second node.
+* Repeat these steps until any of the linked lists becomes empty.
+* If the first list becomes empty then list found else not.